IgniteUI/igniteui-cli/README.md

 ig add <component/template> <component_name>
 ```

 The ID matches either a component ("grid", "combo", "text-editor", etc) or a predefined template.
 Predefined templates are framework/project specific and can provide predefined views with either multiple components or fulfilling a specific use case like "form-validation", "master-detail" and so on.

-For full list of supported templates in the current project you can simply run [ig list](https://github.com/IgniteUI/igniteui-cli/wiki/List) command
+For full list of supported templates in the current project you can simply run [ig list](https://github.com/IgniteUI/igniteui-cli/wiki/List) command:
 ```bash
 ig list
 ```